Introduction to Digital Forensics

 Instructions

-5. Make note of your observations and result before answering assignment related questions.
+- Make note of your observations and results before answering any of the following assignment questions.

 Answer the following questions: